 Years 2 and 3

-During the second and third years of training, the majority of the fellow’s time is geared toward research and developing scholarly projects.
+During the second and third years of the Pediatric Pulmonology Fellowship, the majority of the fellow’s time is geared toward research and developing scholarly projects.

 Fellows spend five months in their second year involved in clinical activities including a one month rotation each in Sleep Medicine and Allergy/Immunology.
 They also continue to participate in the Illness Clinic.

 Fellows have the opportunity to choose other electives in Anesthesiology and Acute Care in the Pediatric Intensive Care Unit (PICU) depending on their specific career goals and unique interests.
 The continuity clinic experience continues so that the fellow may acquire a full understanding of the progression of diseases.